 Facebook AAT: May be an image of cat.

-Alt-Text: A pretty cream cat with a black tail and a few black markings, including a teardrop marking over her nose, is sitting on a stepping post of her climbing unit, leaning down towards Bagpuss, an old pink and cream striped cloth cat, who appears to be looking up towards her.
+Alt-Text: A pretty cream cat with a black tail and a few black markings, including a teardrop marking over her nose, sits on a stepping post of her climbing unit.
+She leans down towards Bagpuss, an old pink and cream striped cloth cat, who appears to be looking up towards her.